Victim soul: Notable cases

-Although the notion of a scapegoat has been present within Judeo-Christian teachings for a long time, the concept of a victim soul is distinct and different, in that in this case the victim soul willingly offers the suffering to God, unlike the unwitting scapegoat scenario.
+Although the notion of a scapegoat has been present within Christian teachings for a long time, the concept of a victim soul is distinct and different, in that in this case the victim soul willingly offers the suffering to God, unlike the unwitting scapegoat scenario.

 Journalist Peggy Noonan likened John Paul II to a "victim soul" as his health failed in his final years.
 However, she views it in a somewhat different context.
 "He is teaching us something through his pain."
 This is more akin to philosopher Michael Novak's view of Thérèse of Lisieux and redemptive suffering.